MeaxisNetwork/launcher/README.md

 ## Why did you use a home-made setup and not something like SquirrelSetup?
 1) Not available on Linux
 2) Didn't know it even existed

+## Can I add apps to the MeaxisNetwork Launcher?
+Yes you can!
+Visit our developers page at https://meaxisnetwork.net/launcher to learn more.